 Fellow in Consumer Policy Studies Michelle Minton talks about the alcohol industry's struggle to repeal far-outdated Prohibition era laws.
 The latest opportunity was proposed by Rep. Tobash (R, Pennsylvania) earlier this year, freeing brewers from lifetime distribution contracts and encouraging competition.

-Bill Frezza is a 35-year veteran of the technology industry.
+Bill Frezza is a 40-year veteran of the technology industry.
 After graduating from MIT with training in both science and engineering, Bill spent his early years at Bell Laboratories; he has since worked as a product manager, salesman, marketer, entrepreneur, consultant, technology evangelist, and venture capitalist.
-Bill holds seven patents and has been investing in early-stage tech startups for the last 16 years as a partner in a venture capital firm.
-He's been a columnist for publications such as RealClearMarkets.com, the Huffington Post and Bio-IT World and has appeared regularly on TV and radio outlets including CNBC, Fox Business and WBAL.
-Bill has been a frequent public speaker for over 20 years, complementing his experience in business and media.
+Bill holds seven patents and spent 18 years investing in early-stage tech startups as a partner in a national venture capital firm.
+He’s been a columnist for publications such as The Daily Caller, RealClearMarkets, the Huffington Post, Forbes, and Bio-IT World and has appeared regularly on TV and radio outlets including CNBC, Fox Business, and WBAL.
+Bill has been a frequent public speaker for over 25 years, and is a regular guest lecturer on college campuses.
 In 2011 Bill was a finalist for the Hoiles Prize for excellence in American journalism and in October 2013, Bill was awarded the twentieth Warren T. Brookes Journalism Fellowship.

 RealClear Radio Hour gathers some types of information from visitors to our website “realclearradio.org".
 We’d like to explain what sort of information we collect and what we do with it.